claytonwramsey/www/content/recipes/gregs-pie-crust/index.md

 ## Notes

-- If you place the pie higher in the oven, itll get a crispier top crust, which I prefer.
+- If you place the pie higher in the oven, it'll get a crispier top crust, which I prefer.
 - The filling for a pie is much less a science than an art.
 I recommend getting roughly 3-5 pounds of fruit, cutting it into thin